 Selroti is a traditional Newari food that has a sweet taste.
 It has a ring-like structure that looks like a doughnut.
 It is made up of rice flour.

-Though you can have selroti anytime anywhere you like, most people prefer selroti in breakfast with tea.
+Though you can have selroti anytime anywhere you like, most people prefer selroti for breakfast with tea.

-Selroti is available mostly in a sweet shop, but if you want to taste an authentic selroti, you are recommended to visit the Newari restaurant in Basantapur, Banglamukhi, or Kirtipur.
+Selroti is available mostly in a sweet shops, but if you want to taste authentic selroti, you are recommended to visit the Newari restaurant in Basantapur, Banglamukhi, or Kirtipur.

 Yomari is a Newari food that is both unique in structure and taste.
 It also has a unique recipe as it doesn’t contain various spices like any other Newari cuisine.

-It is made up of rice four.
+It is made up of rice flour.
 From rice flour, prepare a white dough.
 Hot water is added to prepare the dough otherwise the dough becomes hard.

 The soft dough is then covered with a cloth so that it doesn’t cool down immediately.
 A cup-like structure is made out of a scoop of dough.
 Then Chaku is filled into it as filler.

-Chaku is a brown paste which is sweet in taste.
+Chaku is a brown paste that is sweet in taste.
 Coconut dust is also added to enhance the taste.
-Khuwa is also used as filler in yomari.
+Khuwa is also used as a filler in yomari.

 Then it is steamed for around 10 minutes, and yomari is ready to savor.
 It is usually preferred in the winter season as it keeps the body warm.
 Newar celebrates Yomari punhi in November/December during the winter season.